Leslieaj/OTALearning/README.md

   - "tran" : the set of transitions in the following form:
     - transition id : [name of the source location, action, guard, reset, name of the target location]
     - '+' in a guard means $+\infty$;
-    - ''r''  means reset the clock, ''n'' otherwise.
+    - ''r''  means resetting the clock, ''n'' otherwise.

   - "init" : the name of initial location;
   - "accept" : the set of the name of accepting locations.